henkvancann/safecomm/README.md

 These people like to work from their pseudonymity and like to be paid accordingly.

 ### Related developments
-1. AI helps to tag data that goed hence and forth through the network in a way that a incentive system is feasible.
+1. AI helps to tag data that goes hence and forth through the network, in a way that a incentive system is feasible.
 2. In the value chain information goes from an informant (e.g. journalist) to a NGO/UN and crypto money in the opposite direction.
 NGO services the exchange to and fro Euro's/Dollars.

 ## Objectives of the Safe communication challenge